 Cynthia G. Brown

-Cynthia G. Brown is Vice President for Education Policy at American Progress and served as director of the “Renewing Our Schools, Securing Our Future National Task Force on Public Education,” a joint initiative of the Center for American Progress and the Institute for America’s Future.
+Cynthia G. Brown is a Senior Fellow at American Progress.
+She was previously the Vice President for Education Policy at American Progress and formerly served as director of the “Renewing Our Schools, Securing Our Future National Task Force on Public Education,” a joint initiative of the Center for American Progress and the Institute for America’s Future.
 Brown has spent more than 35 years working in a variety of professional positions addressing high-quality, equitable public education.

 Brown has a master’s degree in public administration from the Maxwell School at Syracuse University and a B.A. from Oberlin College.
 She serves on the Board of Directors of the American Youth Policy Forum and Perry Street Preparatory Public Charter School.